nachazo/scryfalldler/README.md

    `2 Faithless Looting`
    `1 Gitaxian Probe`

-There are optional parameters to add after the name, declaring which set to get the image from, and for cards with multiple images (like lands) which collector number to use.
+There are optional parameters to add after the name, declaring which set to get the image from, and for cards with multiple images in a set (like lands) which collector number to use.
 * `<amount> <card name>|<setAcronym>#<collectorNumber>`
    For Example
    `1 Island|GK2#132`